Package Leaflet: Information for the User

 Consult your doctor or pharmacist before starting to use Fucibet Lipid.

-Do not use Fucibet Lipid for longer than necessary, or for longer than your doctor has instructed.
-Do not use Fucibet Lipid for more than two weeks.
+Do not use Fucibet Lipid for longer than necessary, or for longer than your doctor has told you.
+You should not use Fucibet Lipid for more than two weeks.

-Avoid letting Fucibet Lipid come into contact with your eyes, open wounds, or mucous membranes (delicate skin covering, for example, in the mouth or nostrils).
+Avoid getting Fucibet Lipid in contact with your eyes, open wounds, or mucous membranes (delicate skin lining, for example, in the mouth or nasal passages).

 Consult your doctor if you experience blurred vision or other visual disturbances.